ye-kyaw-thu/NLP-Class/exercise/exe-7/README.md

 # One more exercise

-Write a perl program for changing column format into normal writing format (left to right)
+Write a perl program for changing column format of model output into normal writing format (left to right).